 The Route 66, Route 33 and Route 35 corridors maintain several zoning designations many of which share similarities in the array of permitted uses.
 There is a mix of retail and professional office space and strip centers that have developed along these relatively heavily traveled throughways through the Township.
 There is the potential for much confusion and a general lack of clarity as to why these various zones are necessary on these corridors.
 It would prove much easier from a zoning enforcement and end user perspective, eliminate potential points confusion and provide a more unified approach to the further development of each of these corridors if these zones were consolidated and streamlined to the maximum extent practicable.

 c.
-Elimination of the PUD Zoning District Along Jumping Brook Road and Route 66.
+Elimination of the PUD/R-1 Zoning District along Jumping Brook Road and Route 66 and an evaluation of appropriate Zoning for the adjacent C-1 District.